johnmackintosh/ph_lookups/README.md

 # ph_lookups

-geographic lookup tables for NHS Highland and Argyll and Bute
+Lookup tables for NHS Highland datazones, matching North Highland and Argyll and Bute to higher level administrative areas.

+highland.RDS - 53 SIMD2020 variables and geometry at datazone level